 When a new crisis arises, the supply chain becomes a focus of the economy.
 The 2020 global pandemic due to COVID-19 was no exception.
 In fact, the entire world watched the United States supply chain while dependending on the network’s performance for timely and efficient deliveries.
 Resilience and agility for distribution and fulfillment operations is more important than ever.
 The supply chain never takes a break, but for health and safety reasons, humans were required to do just that during the pandemic – take a break.

 When the world shuts down, our supply chain must keep moving.
-How in the world is this possible?
-The answer: AI-powered robotic systems that adapt and scale to meet demand.
+How is this possible?
+The answer: AI-powered robotics systems that adapt and scale to meet demand.